How to Swim Bent Arm Freestyle

-Freestyle is often one of the first strokes new swimmers learn, and most coaches initially focus on the straight-arm technique since it’s easier to pick up.
+Freestyle is one of the first strokes new swimmers learn, and most coaches initially focus on the straight-arm technique since it’s easy to pick up.
 But you shouldn’t necessarily swim straight-arm freestyle forever!
-It’s good to add other techniques to your repertoire if you want to train for long hours and progress as a swimmer.
-This guide teaches you how to swim bent-arm freestyle, focusing on the recovery aspect of the stroke.
+Doing so can lead to sore shoulders and maybe even permanent damage.
+If you plan to train for long hours, or simply wish to progress as a swimmer, it's important to add bent-arm freestyle to your repetoire!

-Sure, straight-arm freestyle is relatively easy to learn and simple to use; you can pull a lot of water with each stroke which makes it ideal for sprints or short-distance swimming.
-Once you move onto long-distance events or more strenuous training, though, you’ll need to learn bent-arm freestyle.
+Sure, straight-arm freestyle is relatively easy to learn and simple to use, plus you can pull a lot of water with each stroke which makes it ideal for sprints or short-distance swimming.
+Once you move onto long-distance events or more strenuous training, though, you’ll want to learn bent-arm freestyle.
 Your shoulders will thank you!

 Straight-arm recovery makes it difficult to rotate your body, which limits the efficiency of each stroke.
 These long strokes can eventually tire you out and, in turn, slow down your arms.
 Plus, pulling a lot of water in the straight-arm motion can be incredibly strenuous on your shoulders, possibly leading to tendonitis, rotator cuff injuries, and/or shoulder impingements.